sdgilley/azure-docs-sdk-python/docs-ref-services/preview/ai-language-questionanswering-readme.md

 ### Authenticate the client

-In order to interact with the Question Answering service, you'll need to create an instance of the [QuestionAnsweringClient][questionanswering_client_class] class or an instance of the [QuestionAnsweringProjectsClient][questionansweringprojects_client_class] for managing projects within your resource.
+In order to interact with the Question Answering service, you'll need to create an instance of the [QuestionAnsweringClient][questionanswering_client_class] class or an instance of the [QuestionAnsweringAuthoringClient][questionansweringauthoring_client_class] for managing projects within your resource.
 You will need an **endpoint**, and an **API key** to instantiate a client object.
 For more information regarding authenticating with Cognitive Services, see [Authenticate requests to Azure Cognitive Services][cognitive_auth].

 #### Get an API key